What causes tooth loss?

-5. Who needs to have their wisdom teeth extracted?
+What needs to have their wisdom teeth extracted?

 Anyone who is in danger of developing impacted wisdom teeth (third molars that only partially erupt or get trapped or stuck in the jaw) should have them removed so that they do not damage adjacent molars and cause other oral problems.
 In addition, anyone who is getting dentures should have their wisdom teeth removed.

 Are there any professional organizations for Oral Surgeons?

 Yes.
 The American Association of Oral and Maxillofacial Surgeons is a professional organization of oral surgeons.

 This is not a dental question.
 I am wondering if your office/doctors are part of the Blue Cross Blue Shield of Illinois network or are you considered an Out-of-network provider?

 We are in-network providers for Blue Cross Blue Shield.
 There are several others that we are in network with, as well.
 Please call the office to check.

 As I do not have dental insurance - what credit cards do you accept?